-GISMO is a toolkit for the generation of synthetic streaming media objects and workloads that capture a number of empirically verified characteristics, including object popularity, temporal correlation of request, seasonal access patterns, user session durations, user inter-activity times, and variable bit-rate (VBR) selfsimilarity and marginal distributions.
-The embodiment of these characteristics in GISMO enables the generation of realistic and scalable request streams for use in benchmarking and comparative evaluation of Internet streaming media delivery techniques.
-To demonstrate the usefulness of GISMO, we present a case study that shows the importance of various workload characteristics in evaluating the bandwidth requireemnts of proxy caching and server patching techniques.
+This paper presents a tool called GISMO (Generator of Internet Streaming Media Objects and workloads).
+GISMO enables the specification of a number of streaming media access characteristics, including object popularity, temporal correlation of request, seasonal access patterns, user session durations, user inter-activity times, and variable bit-rate (VBR) self-similarity and marginal distributions.
+The embodiment of these characteristics in GISMO enables the generation of realistic and scalable request streams for use in the benchmarking and comparative evaluation of Internet streaming media delivery techniques.
+To demonstrate the usefulness of GISMO, we present a case study that shows the importance of various workload characteristics in determining the effectiveness of proxy caching and server patching techniques in reducing bandwidth requirements.